 - Invoice discounting helps you keep control and confidentiality over your own sales ledger operations

-- Whole invoice discounting and selective invoice discounting products can be made available by finance providers, however it is a policy of many of the traditional factors to not allow the entire sales ledger to have finance, despite the fact that fees are charged against the entire turnover of their client.
+- Whole invoice discounting and selective invoice discounting products are usually available, however many of the traditional factors don't allow business to get finance against their entire sales ledger, despite the fact that fees are charged against the entire turnover of the business.

 Traditional sources of short-term funding like factoring and invoice discounting tend to lock individual businesses into a captive relationship where they are dictated terms by their funding provider.
 Examples include: